ela-codes/Etch-A-Sketch/README.md

 ### Summary
-> Applied knowledge of DOM manipulation and DOM events through JS
+Applied knowledge of DOM manipulation and DOM events through JS.
-> Improved code readability and structure
+Improved code readability and structure.
-> Used CSS3 flex to create game grid layout
+Used CSS3 flex to create game grid layout.
+Learned other things such as consistent code management and testing edge cases.